skijumpjeff/aletsch/README.md

     job      output|status <job_id>

     Notes:
-      - 'vault delete' will fail if the vault is not empty
       - 'vault list' and 'archive read' both return a job ID of the submitted request.
 In order to retrieve the results you must wait for the Glacier job to complete, which takes about 4 hours.
 To know when the job has completed, you should set up publishing to an SNS topic for your vault and then set have the